ZeuS13K/FrontendInternProject/README.md

-To add node_modules " install npm using command: npm install in terminal "

 # Getting Started with Create React App

+To add node_modules
+    install npm using command:
+        "npm install" in terminal
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts